aeraki-mesh/aeraki/lazyxds/README.md

    ![access to egress](docs/images/productpage-accesslog-1.png)

-   We can see the first access form product page to details and reviews go to `istio-egressgateway-lazyxds`
+   We can see the first request form product page to details and reviews has been redirected to `istio-egressgateway-lazyxds`

    Check the eds of product page again: